ai2guru/job-board-scraper/README.md

 - This prototype focuses on job scraping and data organization, not contact discovery.
 - For contact enrichment (name, title, email), plan to add a follow-up module using company domains and an enrichment API, then merge into the same sheet.

+Troubleshooting installs (Windows / Python 3.12+)
+- If you saw an error about pandas build dependencies (e.g., oldest-supported-numpy markers), upgrade tooling first:
+  - python -m pip install --upgrade pip setuptools wheel
+- The project now pins pandas to 2.2.3, which has wheels for Python 3.12.
+If you still get build attempts, try forcing wheels:
+  - pip install --only-binary=:all: pandas==2.2.3

 Next Steps (beyond prototype)
 - Add scheduler (cron, GitHub Actions, Task Scheduler)
 - Expand to additional job boards
 - Add company contact discovery + verification
 - Improve dedupe (hashing, fuzzy matching)
 - Unit tests for parsers